Speaker Adaptation for End-To-End Speech Recognition Systems in Noisy Environments: Method

 \subsection{Transformer}

 We employ an attention-based encoder-decoder architecture \cite{watanabe17_ctcatt}.
 The model is trained on both CTC loss and Kullback-Leibler divergence between negative-log likelihood targets.
-Decoding is performed with a joint CTC/attention beam search coupled with a transformer-based language model that is used on top of the decoder probabilities.
+Decoding is performed with a joint CTC/attention beam search coupled with a transformer language model that is used on top of the decoder probabilities.

-The composition of the transformer-based system is depicted in the bottom diagram of Figure \ref{fig:architecture}.
+The composition of the transformer system is depicted in Figure \ref{fig:architecture_trafo}.
 For each input sequence, a convolutional neural network (CNN) consisting of 3 layers is applied to reduce the length of the hidden representations before passing the input to the transformer model.
 The transformer architecture follows \cite{vaswani17_attention}.
 It employs 12 identical encoder blocks and 6 identical decoder blocks with 4 heads in the multi-head attention modules.
 Information about the token position is encoded via sinusoidal positional encodings in 256-dimensional input embeddings.
 Each encoder and decoder block consists of two sub-layers; a multi-head attention mechanism and a position-wise fully connected feedforward network.
 Dropout and layer normalization \cite{ba16layernorm} are applied after each sub-layer.

-The transformer-encoder output is passed to the decoder and to a linear layer followed by log softmax activation.
-The output after log softmax activation is used to compute the CTC loss and the best path in the hybrid CTC/attention beam search.
+The transformer-encoder output is passed to the hybrid CTC/attention decoder and to a linear layer followed by log softmax activation.
+The output after log softmax activation $p_{CTC}$ is used to compute the CTC loss.
 The transformer-decoder output is passed through another linear layer followed by log softmax activation.
-The resulting log-probabilities are used to compute the Kullback-Leibler loss.
+The resulting log-probabilities $p_{S2S}$ are used to compute the Kullback-Leibler loss.